PepeBigotes/python-stuff/README.md

   - <b>`decimal_2_binary`</b> : Converts a decimal number to binary
   Our teacher was explaining how to convert decimal numbers to binary,
   I got bored and decided to make a script to do it for me instead.
+  - <b>`randomness-test`</b> : A script to test the pseudorandomness of the 'random' module.
+  Decided to leave it here because the results are interesting